w3c/jlreq-d/README.md

 - Web pages and text books, with improved accessibility

 ### Non targets
+- Imitating the look of the pinted books.
+JLreq covers them
 - Page layout and other applications who's purpose is to generate printed materials.
 JLreq covers them
 - Graphic design and advertisements, however the document would cover the basics